truecharts/website/src/content/docs/pbb/index.md

 We even aim to provide thorough support throughout the years to keep people up-and-running with these clusters.

+## GOAT Parts

+For building a GOAT cluster we've decided to use the following components:

+- TrueCharts ClusterTool
+- FluxCD as GitOps toolgit
+- TalosOS as Operating System
+- MetalLM as a LoadBalancer
+- Celium for kubernetes networking
+- Cert-Manager for Certificate management
+- Traefik for Ingress
+- OpenEBS LocalPV for local storage
+- Cloudflare for managing DNS
+- A real Domain

 ## Why Kubernetes

 Kubernetes is *the* industry standard orchestration tool.